 In case you missed it, last month CardConnect’s Chief Security Officer Rush Taggart shared his thoughts with HealthData Management about the role vulnerability management can play in protecting healthcare providers from the impact of cyberattacks.

-The full article is really worth reading, but since you might need to register a free account with the publication to access it, we’ve pulled together a little synopsis for you.
+The full article is really worth reading, but since you might need to register a free account with the publication to access it, you can see our free version here.
+We’ve also pulled together a little synopsis for you below.